AstroPathJHU/AstroPathPipeline/astropath/hpfs/flatfield/README.md

 1. **a log file** called `meanimage_comparison.log`

 Other options for running the code include:
-- Running from a previously-created input file: use the `--input_file [input_file_path]` argument as described above; this allows remaking the plot with a subset of slides without needing to recalculate all of the comparison statistic values
+- Running from a previously-created input file: use the `--input-file [input_file_path]` argument as described above; this allows remaking the plot with a subset of slides without needing to recalculate all of the comparison statistic values
-- Skipping plotting certain slides: add the `--skip_slides [slides_to_skip]` argument where `[slides_to_skip]` is a comma-separated list of `<SlideID>`s that should be excluded
+- Skipping plotting certain slides: add the `--skip-slides [slides_to_skip]` argument where `[slides_to_skip]` is a comma-separated list of `<SlideID>`s that should be excluded
-- Reordering the slides within the grid plot: use the `--sort_by` argument to sort slides either by the order in which they are listed in the cohort(s)'s sampledef.csv file(s) (`--sort_by order`) or by the project number, then by cohort, and then by batch number (`--sort_by project_cohort_batch`).
+- Reordering the slides within the grid plot: use the `--sort-by` argument to sort slides either by the order in which they are listed in the cohort(s)'s sampledef.csv file(s) (`--sort-by order`) or by the project number, then by cohort, and then by batch number (`--sort-by project_cohort_batch`).
 (The latter is the default.)
 - Changing where the lines are on the plot: By default, there are dividing lines on the plot between every batch of slides.
-You can put these dividing lines in different locations by adding the `--lines_after [slide_ids]` argument, where `[slide_ids]` is a comma-separated list of `<SlideID>`s below which the dividing lines should appear.
+You can put these dividing lines in different locations by adding the `--lines-after [slide_ids]` argument, where `[slide_ids]` is a comma-separated list of `<SlideID>`s below which the dividing lines should appear.
 - Changing the limits on the z-axis of the plot: Add the `--bounds [bounds]` argument where `[bounds]` is two values for the lower and upper bound of the z-axis.
 The default value for this argument is `0.85,1.15`.
-- Save plots for every layer individually instead of the average over all layers: add the `--save_all_layers` flag
+- Save plots for every layer individually instead of the average over all layers: add the `--save-all-layers` flag

 ## Creating a flatfield model from a group of slides' mean image files